MichalKarbownik/falcon-docs/docs/falcon-client/code-splitting.md

 It is highly recommended to have each page component asynchronous.
 Then page chunks does not impact them self, as they contain only necessary amount of code.

-To convert React Component into component which can be latter fetch on demand, you need to wrap it with `asyncComponent` function:
+To convert React Component into component which can be later fetch on demand, you need to wrap it with `asyncComponent` function:

 ```jsx
 import { asyncComponent } from 'react-async-component';